 REFERENCE #18: Employees in any position whose current, assigned job responsibilities include proficient use of written and oral English and proficiency in speaking and/or writing one (1) or more foreign languages, American Sign Language, or Braille, provided that proficiency or formal training in such additional language is not required in the specifications for the job class.
 Basic salary plus two (2) additional ranges.

 APPENDIX E Health Care Benefits Amounts

-[This Appendix will be revised to incorporate the benefit terms reached during coalition bargaining for 2023-2025.]
+[This Appendix will be revised to incorporate the benefit terms reached during coalition bargaining for 2027-2029.]

-4874-0581-6523, v.
-3